Skip to content

 by 50% by 2030 compared to 2008 benchmark and have a zero-emission capable fleet

 from 2050.
-Both targets go beyond the targets set by IMO and contribute to achieving the
+Both targets contribute to achieving the

 UN Sustainable Development Goals.